Wed. 6/19/13, day 170 with 195 days remaining in 2013

 Good Morning Lenders.
 The text that follows is only a partial 'thumbnail’ of what appears in our publication Daily Economic Insights.
 Please see the instructions below if you would like a free trial subscription.

-The delivery rate (DR-the basis for most fixed rate home loans) opened the trading session at 3.17% this morning.
-That is down 5 BP relative to this time yesterday.
-Has the rate wave crested?
+The delivery rate (DR-the basis for most fixed rate home loans) opened the trading session at 3.51% this morning.
 What is really driving the mortgage-backed securities market, which is what drives the DR (and home loan rates), and where are they likely to head from here?
 You can either read about it this morning in our Daily Edition of Economic Insights 2013, or wait until after the fact to find out, so… Stay tuned.

 For a 2-week FREE "trial subscription" of our newsletter"Daily Economic Insights" just Click Here.